Dybondzy/RESUME/README.md

 ●Working on Project Proposals Tracking and Definition

 Research Assistant
-Wesley Theological Seminary                                                         Jan 2022 – current ● Working with large data files in Excel and SPSS
+Wesley Theological Seminary                                                         Jan 2022 – May 2022
+● Working with large data files in Excel and SPSS

 Senior Software Engineer & CEO - Consulting on Informatics